Strawberry Rosemary Banana Ice Cream

-(Makes a little more than a quart of ice cream.)
+(Makes just under one quart of ice cream.)

 sugar to taste (optional)